 This past year, Instagram was integral to marketing campaigns run by companies big and small around the world.

-In this article, I’ve compiled the 13 Best Instagram Campaigns of 2016, featuring some crazy, clever, and even controversial campaigns.
+In this article, I’ve compiled the 13 Best Instagram Campaigns of all time, featuring some crazy, clever, and even controversial campaigns.

 Our first Instagram campaign comes from Marvel, promoting the second-highest grossing film of 2016, Captain America: Civil War.
 Though Marvel pulled out all the stops to promote their most ambitious production to date over a number of mediums, this post stood out in its uniqueness, its strong fit to the Instagram platform, and its viral nature.

 For this campaign, Marvel put together a team of 10 graffiti artists to paint Civil War’s iconic airport fight scene across the side of a building, and documented it all to create a timelapse for Instagram.
 This is an exciting and unique marketing strategy because it goes beyond the usual billboard and TV advertising most films do - it’s a large-scale, real-world tactic that deserves a “wow”.

 As a video timelapse, it fits the Instagram medium perfectly - it’s a strong piece of visual content and it stands on its own without audio, which is important for those browsing in public.
 Finally, I love that it has a longer lifespan than most Instagram campaigns.
 Because it’s a real-world fixture, people passing by the building will be intrigued.

 A big part of marketing on Instagram is looking the part.
 Xbox took this advice to heart when designing one of their marketing campaigns for the Xbox Design Lab, which allows gamers to design an Xbox controller with custom colors.